 LET’S EXPLORE SIQUIJOR

-It was about 30 minutes from Casa Miranda to reach our first destination – the enchanted Balete Tree Park.
+It was about 30 minutes from Casa Miranda to reach our first destination – the Enchanted Balete Tree Park.
 Located just right beside the main road, you can easily recognize a pool where tourists can try a public fish spa for free, but there is a donation box which I believe is for the maintenance of the park.
 The fishes are quite bigger in size comparing to the ones we regularly see in other spas in the metro.
 I had ticklish feet but still try this and it was my first time!
-You can really feel the individual fishes nibbling on your feet because of their size.
+You can really feel the individual fishes nibbling on your feet.
 I was the sole tourist when I arrived which added to my wonderful experience here in Siquijor.
 Few minutes later, another group of tourists joined me.

 The Balete tree here is not as massive as with of Baler’s but is equally enchanting and exudes a mystic feel.
 The pool of water beside its roots house the bigger fishes, I think almost a foot long.
 Kuya Allan, my guide, said he can bring the fishes out from the roots and would have them try to nibble my sole, I said no. I am afraid that they might scrape deep into my flesh.
 Lol.
 Kidding.
 I just let the fishes have the peaceful swim there amongst the balete tree’s roots.